AlvaroCori/SIS_INTEL_PRACTICA_3/README.md

 Concluding, the A* with the tested heucaristics is not always optimum for get the shortest way, for example, the thrid heucaristic takes up a lot of memory, but the first heucaristic show good results in time but the better heucaristic, is the second.
 However, when the states are very complex, the algorithms are slow and it doesn't always find the answer.

-With the new heucaristic, look a little better for simple cases, but it look worse for complex cases.
+Beans .- With the new heucaristic, look a little better for simple cases, but it take a long time for complex cases example case 2 and 3 of 15-puzzle, the algoritmh is better than the inverse permutations and the number of pieces out of place but is lower than the Manhattan distance, the algorithm is moderately better to be implemented.

 Bibliography
 ==========================